Bin-Huang/NodeSpider/README.md

-**NOTE**    The package nodespider is still under development.
-That means frequent changes and potential bug.
-So it is not suggested to using it in your project.

 # Features
 - Simple and flexible
-- Funny selector you must like it, just like jQ
+- Funny **jQ** selector you must like it
-- automatically convert response body to UTF8 if necessary(as an option), never worry about encoding anymore
+- automatically decode body into **UTF8**(as an option), never worry about encoding anymore
-- save data extracted from web page more easily
+- save extracted data by pipe, just enjoy
 - easy to check and filter existed urls in queue.
 - retry task easily and reliably
-- rate limit & simultaneous connections limit
+- rate limit & concurrent limit
-- written in ES6 & ES7
 - support async function and promise

 ```javascript